 - Do not make false promises – clickbaity subject lines that oversell the content in your email may seem like a good idea at first, but it will hurt you down the road.
 If your users feel like the value of your email content is not what you promise, they will get frustrated.
 And what is coming out of that?
 Unsubscribe or worse, reporting as spam.
 That will harm your sender reputation.

 - Make the subject line interesting and relevant – As we mentioned before, you should not oversell your content.
-But, you should still make your subject line attractive and relevant.
-This will attract more openers and boost your sender reputation.
+But, you should still make your subject line attractive and consistent, which will result in more openers and boost your sender reputation.

 Use a matching preheader